justiceadamsUNI/justiceadamsUNI.github.io/README.md

 - [GitHub Pages](https://pages.github.com/): File hosting service run by GitHub which allows anyone to host sites directly from a GitHub repository.

-- [Photoshop](https://www.adobe.com/products/photoshop.html): The world’s best imaging and design app .Used to create images for site
+- [Photoshop](https://www.adobe.com/products/photoshop.html): The worldâ€™s best imaging and design app .Used to create images for site